ShinChven/ShareMoments/README.md

 Each app has its own bookmarks, but why can't we just save everything together and search everything we saved in one place?
 Save your URLs in WebMaster and make a feed list for yourself.
 When you need them again, just go back to WebMaster and find them.
 All URLs you saved in WebMaster will listed in a good looking feed.
+By using the Chrome CustomTabs, you can open every link within it's own app.

 ## Grab images from web